Leonard-Li777/antd-table-infinity/README_en.md

 ### Why does this library exist
 It is well known that the Antd Table component only has page turning mode, so we need to change it to scroll infinite loading.
 However, the Antd Table itself is based on `React.Component` extend rather than `PureComponent`, so there are serious performance problems in big data.

-Based on virtual scroll technology, we have realized that no matter how much data the table has, the table with the specified number of rows is always rendered, and it has high-performance scroll, which theoretically supports unlimited data.
+Based on virtual scroll technology, we have realized that no matter how much data the table has, the table with the specified number of rows is always rendered, and it has high-performance scroll, which theoretically supports unlimited data and best user experience.

 The library is slightly modified and theoretically supports any third-party Table component!